 The incisional wound is usually around 3mm wide, and it heals naturally without needing any stitches.

 *The feel of ICL will vary for each person.

 The cost of ICL surgery is listed below.
 Please feel free to inquire about anything that is unclear about the cost.
 Payment can be made in cash or by credit card.

 *The cost is the same for ordinary lens (for myopia only) and toric lens (also for astigmatism).

 I established the Sanno Eye Center in April 2016.
 I always strive to provide optimal and satisfactory treatment for each patient through careful counselling, detailed tests and precise surgical procedures.
 All of the doctors at the Sanno Eye Center are world-class surgeons with extensive experience.

 Graduate of Kitasato University; Ph.
 D in Medicine, the University of Tokyo

 Former Chairman, Ophthalmology Department, Kitasato University School of Medicine

-Board Certified Ophthalmological Trainer and Medical Specialist, Japanese Ophthalmological Society (JOS); Honorary Member, JOS; Honorary Member and Director, Japanese Society of Ophthalmic Surgery (JSOS); Honorary Member, Japanese Society of Cataract and Refractive Surgery (JSCRS); Director, School for Handicapped Children, Nemunoki Gakuen; Director, The Eye Mate, Inc.
+Honorary Member and Board Certified Ophthalmological Medical Specialist, Japanese Ophthalmological Society (JOS); Honorary Member, Japanese Society of Ophthalmic Surgery (JSOS); Honorary Member and Auditor, Japanese Society of Cataract and Refractive Surgery (JSCRS); Board Member, Asia Pacific Association of Cataract and Refractive Surgeons (APACRS); Board Member, School for Handicapped Children, Nemunoki Gakuen; Board Member, The Eye Mate, Inc.